Gone With The....

 ★★★★★

 Introduction to Quantum Computing and Algorithms offers a compelling take on Quantum Computing, though not without flaws.
-While the treatment of Emerging Technologies is excellent, I found the sections on Grover's Algorithm less convincing.
-The author makes some bold claims about Quantum Gates that aren't always fully supported.
+While the treatment of Quantum Gates is excellent, I found the sections on Quantum Gates less convincing.
+The author makes some bold claims about Quantum Computing that aren't always fully supported.
 That said, the book's strengths in discussing Grover's Algorithm more than compensate for any weaknesses.
 Readers looking for Emerging Technologies will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Quantum Computing, if not the definitive work.
+Overall, a valuable addition to the literature on Computer Science, if not the definitive work.

 ★★★★☆